Misc. Notes

 artificial, nothing out of harmony.
 He was loved and respected by all who knew

-him and his death on November 10, 1886, was mourned as a public calamity.
+his death on November 10, 1886, was mourned as a public calamity.
 The

 memory of his nobly spent life is still green in the minds of all with whom he